Functional Fillers for Plastics

 Huntite and hydromagnesite occur, almost invariably, as mixtures in nature.
 Commercial deposits are rare.
 Mainly in Greece and more recently in Turkey.
-The hydromagesite starts to decompose between 220°C (open air) and 250°C (under pressure in an extruder), which is high enough so that it can be used as a flame in polypropylene.
+The hydromagnesite starts to decompose between 220°C (open-air) and 250°C (under pressure in an extruder), which is high enough so that it can be used as a flame in polypropylene.
 It also finds use in PE, EVA and EBA.
 The hydromagnesite gives off water and absorbs heat, much like ATH and MDH do.
 In contrast, the huntite decomposes above 400°C, absorbing heat but liberating carbon dioxide.
 As a natural mineral product, it is inherently less expensive than precipitated ATH or MDH.
-Hydromagnesite has low aspect ratio but huntite is a medium aspect ratio platy material which alters polymer melt flow behavior and provides some reinforcement.
+Hydromagnesite has low aspect ratio but huntite is a medium aspect ratio platy material which alters polymer melt flow behaviour and provides some reinforcement.

-Specialty functional fillers
+Speciality functional fillers

 The fillers covered above are of most importance in terms of volume used but many other types are selected to achieve particular effects.